RIAPS/riaps-apps/apps-vu/DistributedEstimator/README.md

 riaps_gen -m DistributedEstimator.json -o .
 ```

-5) Create build targets for both the amd64 and armhf architectures, along with a realclean target.
-Default setup works, names typically used are all-amd64 and all-armhf.
+5) Create build targets for amd64, armhf and arm64 architectures, along with a realclean target.
+Default setup works, names typically used are all-amd64, all-armhf, all-arm64.
 The make commands can be found in the "makefile".

 6) For C++ indexing, add include paths to the project properties.
 Under "C/C++ General" and then "Paths and Symbols", add the following GNU C++ Includes for this project under the GNU C++: